DrenFazlija/DrenFazlija.github.io/_pages/about.md

 ---
 ## Welcome

-Hey,
+Hi 👋,

-My name is **Wadhah**, and I am pursuing my **PhD at L3S Research Center** in Germany.
-As a scientific researcher, I enjoy using my skills to contribute to the exciting technological advances that happen every day in the **artificial intelligence** field.
-I graduated from Bielefeld University in 2022 with a master's degree in Intelligent Systems.
+I am **Dren**, a Ph.D. student at the L3S research center in Hannover, Germany.
+My research interests are basically everything covered in the Wikipedia page for [Adversarial Machine Learning](https://en.wikipedia.org/wiki/Adversarial_machine_learning).
+I am particularly fond of **adversarial examples** and model **stealing** 🕵️

-My **research interests** include artificial intelligence, machine learning, reinforcement learning, personalized medicine, robotics and computer vision.
+I graduated from Leibniz University Hannover in 2022 with a master's degree in Computer Science.

-If you are intressted in discussing such topics feel free to contact me 😊 .
+Feel free to reach out if you want to discuss anything related to AI!

 ## Publications